-As an adult soft drink, TrueStart Nitro Coffee is a real winner.
+As an adult soft drink, TrueStart Cold Brew Coffee is a real winner.
 You can pull coffee away from the crappy section of your menu and into the funky soft drinks.
-TRUESTART® Nitro Coffee is cold, creamy and refreshing, with the nitrogen adding an awesome texture, enhancing the flavour and bringing theatre to the experience.
-It's premium coffee that is full of antioxidants so it's good for you, not to mention sugar free.
-TrueStart Nitro is also a healthy energy boost (we all want to keep up with the party!) and to top it off, Millennials resonate with the brand across all aspects of their life.
+It's a healthy, natural energy boost (we all want to keep up with the party!) and to top it off, Millennials resonate with the brand across all aspects of their life.

 We've truly upped the cocktail and mixer game, Jägerbombs and vodka Red Bulls are so last year.
 You're serving Fever Tree, not Schweppes, so why is your coffee offering so bland?
-Even your regular espresso martini pales into insignificance in the presence of a nitrogen-infused coffee cocktail... what could be cooler than a TrueStart Nitro Martini?
+Even your regular espresso martini pales into insignificance in the presence of a cold brew coffee cocktail...
 The drink is a completely unique mixer for almost every spirit you can think of, from rum to tequila.
 The drink makes a great stand-alone chaser or you can get really creative and produce a whole menu of delights from this one investment.

-Pouring a TrueStart Nitro Martini... the pinnacle of cool
+Pouring a TrueStart Cold Brew Martini on tap... the pinnacle of cool

 And what about those 4 critical demands?
-How does TrueStart Nitro Coffee fit in with those, in a recreational environment?
+How does TrueStart Cold Brew Coffee fit in with those, in a recreational environment?

-- Consistency and innovation - there's no arguing that watching a nitrogen-infused coffee pouring out of a beer tap is innovative.
+- Consistency and innovation - there's no arguing that coffee in a can in a bar is innovative.
 We'll take that over the dusty coffee machine in the corner any day!
 Consistency also goes without saying, there's theatre without the bartender having to worry about becoming a barista.

-- Health and indulgence - there's something very cool about the addition of nitrogen to our cold brew coffee.
-It makes the drink fluffy and smooth with zero milk, sugar, fat, carbs or calories.
+- Health and indulgence - naturally healthy with zero milk, sugar, fat, carbs or calories.
 You get the creamy indulgence without adding cream-based liquids, saving calories whilst looking cool and tasting epic.

 - Control - better for you, for farmers and for the planet.
 This drink has full transparency down to the caffeine content, is 100% natural with no sugar or caffeine crash, not to mention ethically sourced by a cool British brand.
 Ticking all the boxes!

-- Experience - TrueStart Nitro Coffee pours, cascades and settles just like a Guinness.
+- Experience - TrueStart pours, cascades and settles just like a Guinness.
 It's a real talking point, and looks great on Instagram.

 Innovate or lose